 EAD is the actual 10 Day Injection Volume for Regulatory Year “t”.

+For 2013, CBTD, AAC and EAD are to be calculated for the calendar year.

 Definitions and Interpretation

 Definitions

 The following meanings apply unless the contrary intention appears.
 Capitalised terms used in this Access Arrangement which are not defined have the meaning given to those terms in the National Gas Rules.